Esmail-ibraheem/llms-server/README.md

 Open WebUI is configured to interact with Ollama using its internal Docker network address (http://ollama:11434).
 Both services share the webui-network, allowing them to communicate securely.
 Port 8080 on the host is mapped to port 8080 in the open-webui container for web access.

+---

+### Notes:
+in this repo, I tried to simplify `how to run Ollama in your computer locally`, and use WebUI with docker to interact with llama not just from the terminal, but also interact with it in the web UI. just follow the instructions I provided, and you should be able to use an LLM on your computer locally without an internet connection, for future reference, I will make my models and upload them here so that you can use my models just like Ollama here. now you can access the bre-built models from Ollama depending on the model you download, but in the future, I will add my models to the webUI, and you can also chat with it from the terminal (I am currently working on it). to read more about the WebUI, docker, and Ollama. see my article on [Medium: Build your own llms server](https://medium.com/@Esmail_A.Gumaan/build-your-own-llms-server-56e15ac26b3f).

+---